ipfs/ipfs-docs/docs/how-to/mint-nfts-with-ipfs.md

 Check out the [Minty README][minty-repo] to see how to install the `minty` command and get started running a local Ethereum development chain.
 Once you've installed `minty`, you can run `minty --help` to get details about the available commands.
 Try minting a few NFTs and viewing their details with `minty show <token-id>`!

-Next, lets look at how things work.
+Once you've had a chance to play with Minty, lets look at how things work.

 First, we'll [check out the smart contract](#the-minty-smart-contract), which defines the mapping between a token ID and the IPFS metadata URI.